josdejong/mathjs/docs/configuration.md

 # Configuration

 Math.js contains a number of configuration options.
-Configuration can be set when creating a math.js instance, or later on using the function `config`.
+Configuration can be set when creating a new math.js instance, or later on using the function `config`.
 Available configuration options are:

 - `epsilon`.
 The minimum relative difference used to test equality between two